 Talk with your doctor to make sure alcohol is safe for you.
 If it is and you decide to drink, do so responsibly.
 Since alcohol can cause hypoglycemia, it is important not to drink on an empty stomach.
 Drinking alcohol on an empty stomach can lower your blood sugar to very low levels.
 Eating food, especially foods containing carbohydrates, with alcohol can keep your blood sugar levels from dropping too low.

 If you have a glucose meter, be sure to check your blood sugar level before you drink.
 If your blood sugar is very low (below 70 mg/dl [milligrams per deciliter]), eat something to raise it before drinking alcohol.
 Also, if you drink before bedtime, check your blood sugar before you go to bed to make sure it is at a safe level (between 100-140 mg/dl).

 Even if your doctor says it is okay to drink alcohol, you may still want to think twice if you are trying to maintain a healthy weight.
 Drinking alcoholic beverages can add extra calories to your diet.
 These calories are then stored as fat in your body.
 Not drinking, limiting your drinks, or choosing low-calorie drinks can help you achieve your weight-loss goals.
 If you have

-type 2 diabetes, weight management may be especially important, since maintaining a healthy weight directly relates to controlling your diabetes.
+, weight management may be especially important, since maintaining a healthy weight directly relates to controlling your diabetes.

 On occasions when you do decide to drink, keep these tips in mind: